MelvinMo/CN_Lab_Archive/README.md

 # CN_Lab_Archive
 This repository comprises laboratory experiments and accompanying technical reports that demonstrate proficiency in computer networking concepts and technologies in the computer networks lab undergraduate course.
 The repository encompasses eight meticulously documented lab sessions that impart practical knowledge on essential topics including IP connectivity, network security, traffic analysis, routing protocols, VLAN switching, and Linux/Cisco IOS configuration.
-Additionally, the repository contains the culminating lab project, an original adaptive network design modeled and simulated in the Cisco Packet Tracer network emulator.
+Additionally, the repository contains the final lab project, a complex enterprise network environment design that was physically implemented with network routers and switches and simulated virtually in the Cisco Packet Tracer network emulator.

 ## Assignments
 ### Lab 1